 - In a medium bowl, stir together the oat bran, Greek yogurt, ½ cup of milk, and vanilla extract.
 Let the mixture rest for at least 10 minutes while preparing the remaining ingredients.

 - In a separate bowl, whisk together the cocoa powder, flour, baking powder, cinnamon, and salt.
-In a third bowl, whisk together the coconut oil and egg whites.
+In a third bowl, whisk together the coconut oil or butter and egg whites.
 Stir in the molasses and maple syrup.
 Add the oat bran mixture, stirring until fully incorporated.
 Alternate between adding the flour mixture and remaining ¼ cup of milk, beginning and ending with the flour mixture, and stirring just until incorporated.
 (For best results, add the flour mixture in 3 equal parts.)
 Fold in 2 ½ tablespoons of miniature chocolate chips.

 View Nutrition Information + Weight Watchers Points